 Lakeside Park is over 400 acres and is most notably known for Walleye Weekend, a fishing tournament and festival held each year in June.
 I knew Lakeside Park as the park with a lighthouse and the place I would hang out at with my friends in high school.
 What I had forgotten over the years, or maybe never really noticed, is that Lakeside Park has so much to offer families.

 We spent the majority of our time on the playground.
-Much of the area is shade covered, so on a hot, humid day, near the lake, it was the perfect playground to be at!
-There are four playground sets for varying age and skill levels, multiple swing sets and a merry-go-round all in one area.
+Much of the area is shade-covered, so on a hot, humid day, near the lake, it was the perfect playground to be at!
+There are four playground sets for varying age and skill levels, multiple swing sets, zipline and a merry-go-round all in one area.
 Each playground set has a different material under it and several are handicap accessible.
 We had kiddos that ranged in age from 2 ½ to 6 and they all had fun exploring the play equipment and running around.
 There is also a nautical-themed splash pad to cool off at!

 Another really fun part of Lakeside Park is the amusement rides.
-This area opens at 11 and is just a short walk across the street from the playground.
+This area is just a short walk across the street from the playground.
 There is a small fee to go on the rides, so when you visit, come prepared with a little money in your pocket.

 We decided to take the train ride first.
 It took us around a fairly large area so we were able to see a few things we wanted to check out that we did not see on our drive into the park.
 The kids especially loved going through the dark tunnel!
 Next up was a ride on the antique carousel.
 The carousel was built in 1920 and still has much of the original components.
 It was very neat to see with the flaking paint and all!

 Our trip would not have been complete without checking out the lighthouse.
-The lighthouse is open from 8 am to dusk, April 15 thru October 15.
 It was really fun to go to the top and look out over the lake.
 My kiddos had fun looking through the observation scope to look for grandma and grandpa’s house on the other end of the lake.

 Before you plan your trip to Lakeside Park, don’t forget to take a look at the Go Valley Kids website.
 There are a couple of other great places you might want to visit.
-Kelley’s Country Creamery is just a short drive south of the park and is listed on the 15+ Best Ice Cream Spots in Northeast Wisconsin list!
+Kelley Country Creamery is just a short drive south of the park and is listed on The Ultimate Ice Cream Lovers Bucket List: 60+ Favorites list!

 For more information about Fond du Lac and things to see and do in the area visit the Fond du Lac Area Convention and Visitors Bureau.